Can You Run Your Air Conditioner Without a Filter?

 The air filter’s job in your HVAC system is to keep the unit clean, especially the blower motor and evaporator coils.
 Dirt is the number one cause of air conditioner and heating system breakdowns.
 Here are some potential problems that can occur in your unit if you choose to run the air conditioner without a filter installed:

-Condensate Drain Problems:
+Condensate Drain Problems

-Without a filter for your air conditioner, your condensate drain won’t be able to perform its job of draining condensation and moisture from your unit.
+Without an air filter for your air conditioner, your condensate drain won’t be able to perform its job of draining condensation and moisture from your unit.
 Condensate accumulates on the Freon tubing and then drips down to the pan.
 The pan drains outside and helps your air conditioner with dehumidifying the air in your home.
 The filter keeps debris from gathering in your condensate drain and clogging it, causing water damage to your system.

-Air Quality Problems:
+Air Quality Problems

 The most common problem with running an air conditioner without a filter is decreased indoor air quality.
 Dust is stirred in a home when the AC unit is running and continuously cycles throughout the air, never settling.
-The dirt, dust, and debris is sucked back up through the intake, pumped back through the air vents, and remains suspended in the air until someone breathes it in or it clogs the unit.
+The dirt, dust, and debris are sucked back up through the intake, pumped back through the air vents, and remains suspended in the air until someone breathes it in or it clogs the unit.

-Freon Tube Problems:
+Freon Tube Problems